jon-arnold/lisa-for-springfield/_posts/aging-with-dignity.markdown

 ---
 layout: default
 modal-id: 1
-date: 2014-07-18
+date: 2020-01-18
 img: cabin.png
 alt: image-alt
-project-date: April 2014
+project-date: January 2020
-client: Start Bootstrap
+client: The Client
 category: Web Development
-description: Use this area of the page to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Mollitia neque assumenda ipsam nihil, molestias magnam, recusandae quos quis inventore quisquam velit asperiores, vitae?
-Reprehenderit soluta, eos quod consequuntur itaque.
-Nam.
+description: The description of the project

 ---

-# Lisa DiVirgilio's Platform

 ## COVID-19 Relief for Springfield
 As we continue to adapt to the ever-changing face of this global crisis, Springfield must continue to stay focused on the needs of our hard-working families and those at greater risk to the virus.
 We will: